deco3500-2017/-/README.md

 <h2>Who did what</h2>
 <b>Craig</b> was involved in the development of all promotional material, and was responsible for recording observations during user testing.
 Craig also helped develop the initial interview questions.</br>
 <b>Liam</b> was involved in the software development and mockup creation, and was responsible for conducting interviews and user testing during the term.</br>
+<b>Sean</b> was involved in the research of similar applications, and in the research of user trust dynamics involved with "share" based applications.
+Sean also helped with developing and ideating concepts and ideas that contributed to the overall application design </br>